DragonRidersUnite/docs-prototype-docsify/docs/API/ruby/argumenterror.md

 ```

-## Example 2: Passing an argument that is not acceptable
+### Example 2: Passing an invalid argument

+The negative number being passed to the first() method:

 ```ruby
  [1, 2, 3].first(-4)
 ```

-the negative number being an invalid argument will trigger this response:
+ will trigger this response:

 ```
  ArgumentError: negative array size